Updated: June 2023

 4. Use alternatives to Google Search

-The search results and search suggestions of Google are heavily manipulated.
-Therefore, replace Google with an alternative search engine on all devices (including mobiles).
+The search results and search suggestions of Google Search are heavily manipulated.
+Therefore, replace Google Search with an alternative search engine on all devices (including mobiles).

 Search engines that use their own search index include Microsoft Bing, Russian Yandex, British Mojeek, American Brave Search, and Chinese Petal Search (Huawei).
 Most other search engines – including DuckDuckGo and Qwant – rely on results provided by Microsoft Bing.

 In addition, Swiss meta-search engine eTools combines results from Google, Bing, Yandex, Brave, Mojeek and other providers in a transparent and configurable way.